PanchamiAjiradka/dynamic-form-builder/README.md

 Includes:
 - Login screen with role selection (`admin` or `user`)
+- Password must contain atleast 8 characters, with atleast one uppercase, lowercase and special characters.
-- Role-based routing and access control
+- Role-based routing and access control.

 ---